 Termination fee: There is no fee or penalty to terminate our program account.
 Simply contact us or the custodian to terminate the agreement.
 (Or you can set up an account at another custodian and instruct them to liquidate your account with us.)

-Account minimum: Our account minimum is $110,000 (Our custodican, Interactive Brokers, only grantes our client accounts full access to their tools and trading platform at this minimum).
+Account minimum: Our account minimum is $110,000 (Our custodian, Interactive Brokers, only grants our client accounts full access to their tools and trading platform at this minimum).

 Securities: We focus almost exclusively on individual stock holdings, mostly domestic but some international, rarely using mutual funds or ETFs (Exchange-Traded Funds) .
 The only parties you are paying to invest your money is our firm and IB.
 There are no hidden costs.
 We occasionally use closed-end funds which can be subject to management fees and other expenses, but we typically only buy them when they are trading at a significant discount to their Net Asset Value (NAV).

 Management Fee: We have two fee schedules.
 Any client can opt for our flat-fee management schedule which is 2.0% of AUM annually, billed on a pro-rata basis daily.
-For accredited investors, we also offer an incentive fee of "1 and 20" which translates into 1% of AUM annually and 20% of realized profits calculated at the end of each calendar year.
-The incentive fee is subject to a high-water mark.
+For accredited investors, we also offer an incentive fee of "1 plus 2".
+In this fee arrangement, the client account is billed 1% of contributions to the account and 2% of growth.
+This schedule ideally aligns the firm's interest with the client's.

 Our research shows that most financial platforms have an all-in expense burden between 2 - 2.5%, and in return, the client often receives little to no added value (i.e. alpha).
 Our objective is to provide significant alpha while keeping all-in costs at the low end of other platforms.
-Being that we are transparent, it is impossible for us to bury our fees inside of funds or other products and services which is often done at firms like Edward Jones and Merrill Lynch.
+Being that we are transparent, it is impossible for us to bury our fees inside of funds or other products and services.

 Taxable Activity: We are far more active than most investment advisors engaging in 150+ round trip trades annually, and thus, your account will likely endure a greater frequency of taxable activity.
 This ought to be taken into consideration before investing with our firm.
 The majority of our clients are either investing qualified assets, in the distribution phase of their investment lifecycle and paying taxes anyway or they have a heightened concern about the risk in the stock market.
 If tax-friendly investing is your primary objective, our investment strategy would not be a fit for you.